zlehmann/returning-string-data-v-000/README.md

 <button class="js-more" data-id="<%= post.id %>">More...</button>
 ```

-**Note:** We're using the [`truncate` helper](http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-truncate) here to only show a portion of the potentially long `description` string.
-By default, `truncate` will cut off everything after 30 characters.
+**Note:** We're using the [`truncate` helper][truncate] here to only show a
+portion of the potentially long `description` string.
+By default, `truncate`
+will cut off everything after 30 characters.

-We need a way to attach a `click()` event listener to the button in
+We need a way to attach a `click()` event listener to the button in JavaScript.
-JavaScript.
-Since there will be multiple buttons on the page that need
+Since there will be multiple buttons on the page that need to respond to the
-to respond to the click, we're using `class="js-more"` as an identifier,
+click, we're using `class="js-more"` as an identifier, rather than an `id`
-rather than an `id` attribute.
-Prefixing the `class` name with `js-` is
+attribute meant for just one element.
+Prefixing the `class` name with `js-` is a
-a common way to communicate that this class is used as a JavaScript
+common way to communicate that this class is used as a JavaScript selector.
-selector.

-We also need to tie the button to a `post`, since it has to ask for the
+We also need to tie the button to a `post`, since it has to ask for the right
-right content, so we're using a [data-\* attribute](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes) of `data-id` to hold the `post.id` for us.
+content, so we're using a [data-\* attribute][attribute] of `data-id` to hold
+the `post.id` for us.

 Now that we have that, let's wire up a `click()` listener to our
 `js-more` buttons and request the post body.

-We'll use `jQuery` to wire it up in [document `.ready()`](https://api.jquery.com/ready/) in our `index.html.erb` template.
+We'll use `jQuery` to wire it up in [document `.ready()`][jquery] in our
+`index.html.erb` template.
 Why not the `_post` partial?
-We only want to do this code once, and the partial will be loaded as many times as we have posts, so putting it in the main template ensures we just use it one time.
+We only want to do this
+code once, and the partial will be loaded as many times as we have posts, so
+putting it in the main template ensures we just use it one time.

 ```erb
 # posts/index.html.erb